EOSC-PLATFORM/resource-profile/docs/elementsService.rst

      - Webpage through which an order for the Resource can be placed.
      - N
    * - orderType
-     - Information on the order type (requires an ordering procedure, or no ordering and if fully open or requires authentication). :doc:`Vocabulary <_vocabularies/ORDER_TYPE>`.
+     - Information on the order type (requires an ordering procedure, or no ordering and if fully open or requires authentication).
      - Y
    * - paymentModel
      - Webpage with the supported payment models and restrictions that apply to each of them.